Pulmonary embolism: CT pulmonary angiography

 CT pulmonary angiography (CTPA) is a pulmonary angiogram obtained using computed tomography (CT) with radiocontrast rather than right heart catheterization.
-Its advantages are that it is accurate, it is non-invasive, it is more often available, and it may identifying other lung disorders in case there is no pulmonary embolism.
+Its advantages are that it is accurate, it is non-invasive, it is more often available, and it may identify other lung disorders in case there is no pulmonary embolism.
 The accuracy and non-invasive nature of CTPA also make it advantageous for people who are pregnant.

 Assessing the accuracy of CT pulmonary angiography is hindered by the rapid changes in the number of rows of detectors available in multidetector CT (MDCT) machines.
 According to a cohort study, single-slice spiral CT may help diagnose detection among people with suspected pulmonary embolism.
 In this study, the sensitivity was 69% and specificity was 84%.
 In this study which had a prevalence of detection was 32%, the positive predictive value of 67.0% and negative predictive value of 85.2%.
 However, this study's results may be biased due to possible incorporation bias, since the CT scan was the final diagnostic tool in people with pulmonary embolism.
-The authors noted that a negative single slice CT scan is insufficient to rule out pulmonary embolism on its own.
-A separate study with a mixture of 4 slice and 16 slice scanners reported a sensitivity of 83% and a specificity of 96%, which means that it is a good test for ruling out a pulmonary embolism if it is not seen on imaging and that it is very good at confirming a pulmonary embolism is present if it is seen.
+The authors noted that a negative single-slice CT scan is insufficient to rule out pulmonary embolism on its own.
+A separate study with a mixture of 4-slice and 16-slice scanners reported a sensitivity of 83% and a specificity of 96%, which means that it is a good test for ruling out a pulmonary embolism if it is not seen on imaging and that it is very good at confirming a pulmonary embolism is present if it is seen.
 This study noted that additional testing is necessary when the clinical probability is inconsistent with the imaging results.
 CTPA is non-inferior to VQ scanning, and identifies more emboli (without necessarily improving the outcome) compared to VQ scanning.

 Ventilation/perfusion scan

 A ventilation/perfusion scan (or V/Q scan or lung scintigraphy) shows that some areas of the lung are being ventilated but not perfused with blood (due to obstruction by a clot).
 This type of examination is as accurate as multislice CT, but is less used, due to the greater availability of CT technology.
 It is particularly useful in people who have an allergy to iodinated contrast, impaired kidney function, or are pregnant (due to its lower radiation exposure as compared to CT).
-The test can be performed with planar two-dimensional imaging, or single photon emission computed tomography (SPECT) which enables three-dimensional imaging.
+The test can be performed with planar two-dimensional imaging, or single-photon emission computed tomography (SPECT) which enables three-dimensional imaging.
 Hybrid devices combining SPECT and CT (SPECT/CT) further enable anatomic characterization of any abnormality.